xperimental/BinaryContent/README.md

  *  `_id`  which is the standard ID column.
 This column is also used as text in the list activity.
- * `image_data` which signals the ContentResolver that the `image` column contains a `content://` URI that should be used to retrieve large binary data.
+ * `_data` which signals the ContentResolver that the `image` column contains a `content://` URI that should be used to retrieve large binary data.
+This column also contains the filename of the file containing the binary data to be read.
  * `image` contains a `content://` URI pointing to the same ContentProvider.
 This URI is passed to `openFile(...)` by the ContentResolver.

-The `openFile(...)` method in the ImagesProvider extracts the ID from the URI and tries to get the image with the provided ID.
-If the image does not exist an intent will be created starting the ImageCreateService and a default image will be passed to the caller.
+The `openFile(Uri, String)` method in the ImagesProvider just shows a small debug message and then passes on the request to the `ContentProvider.openFileHelper(Uri, String)` method.
+The `openFileHelper` method then queries the ContentProvider using the URI provided and gets back the contents of the `_data` column.

-Note that there is a default implementation for `openFile(...)` in the ContentProvider class which reads the binary contents from a filename specified by the `image_data` column, which is probably sufficient for most applications.
-This implementation shows how it is possible to get more control by providing an own implementation of the binary data handling.
+It returns a `ParcelFileDescriptor` for the filename in the column.

  [1]: http://developer.android.com/guide/topics/providers/content-providers.html